secretapplab/qr-sense-privacy/index.md

   locally on your device.
 - WiFi passwords are not stored in History or Favorites.

-## Information We Process
+## Information Handled by QR Sense

-Depending on how you use the app, QR Sense may process the following categories of information:
+Depending on how you use the app, QR Sense may handle the following categories of information on your device:

-- QR and barcode content that you scan with your camera or import from an image
+- QR code content that you scan with your camera or import from an image
 - QR code content that you create in the app
 - App data you choose to save locally, such as History, Favorites, folders, and settings
 - Device authentication status used for the optional app lock feature

-- Diagnostics, advertising, and analytics-related data collected by third-party services described below
+QR Sense is designed to work primarily on your device.
+In addition, limited diagnostic, advertising, and analytics-related data may be collected by third-party services used by the app, as described below.

 ## Camera Permission